3 Ways to Help Employees Manage Work-Life Balance with Flexible and Fair Rostering

 But a lack of time to recuperate and recharge can negatively impact employee productivity, affect retention and lead to lower customer satisfaction, among other problems.

-Employers can use fatigue management systems (as well as recent advancements in AI) to monitor the number of hours worked, tasks performed and breaks taken, as well as previously rostered time off and combine that data to flag employees who may be at risk of becoming fatigued or prone to burnout.
+Employers can use fatigue management systems (as well as recent advancements in AI) to monitor the number of hours worked, tasks performed and breaks taken, as well as previously rostered time off, and combine that data to flag employees who may be at risk of becoming fatigued or prone to burnout.

 Meet WorkForce Performance

 High-performing teams operate with agility and power leading organisations.
-To help them perform at their best, employers need to provide clear expectations and rosters, optimise labour utilisations and costs, automate error-prone and repetitive tasks and streamline time off and approval processes.
+To help them perform at their best, employers need to provide clear expectations and rosters, optimise labour utilizations and costs, automate error-prone and repetitive tasks and streamline time off and approval processes.

-WorkForce Performance ensures your workforce has the right tools for success by forecasting labour demands with machine learning, mitigating risks with predictive and proactive alerts, providing flexible and highly configurable workflows for requests and approvals and more.
+WorkForce Performance ensures your workforce has the right tools for success by forecasting labour demands with machine learning, mitigating risks with predictive and proactive alerts, providing flexible and highly configurable workflows for requests and approvals, and more.

 12023 Work in America Survey, American Psychological Association, April 2023.